tectonic-typesetting/tectonic/README.md

 *A standalone TeX typesetting engine, powered by TeXLive and XeTeX.*

-Tectonic is [TeX](https://en.wikipedia.org/wiki/TeX) processer forked from the [XeTeX](http://xetex.sourceforge.net/) extension of the classic “Web2C” TeX implementation.
+Tectonic is [TeX](https://en.wikipedia.org/wiki/TeX) processer provided as a reusable library.
 The goal of Tectonic is to provide a *standalone* TeX/LaTeX engine that can be embedded anywhere, bringing the power of TeX typesetting to any application that needs it.
+It is forked from the [XeTeX](http://xetex.sourceforge.net/) extension of the classic “Web2C” TeX implementation.

 There are two key differences between Tectonic and other TeX engines:

+- The engine has been turned into a well-behaved library.
+Tectonic’s I/O backend obtains resources from a Zip file called a “bundle” so that you don’t need a specialized filesystem tree containing thousands of files in order to process realistic documents.
 - The implementation has been fully detached from the classic implementation in the [WEB](https://en.wikipedia.org/wiki/WEB) language and from the associated nest of support tools.
 Tectonic is written in C, C++, and Rust, and its implementation is self-contained.
-- Tectonic’s I/O backend obtains resources from a Zip file called a “bundle,” so that you don’t need a specialized filesystem tree containing thousands of files in order to process a realistic document.

 Tectonic is almost completely derived from XeTeX and relies upon the infrastructure developed by the [TeXLive](https://www.tug.org/texlive/)